Accessibility 2011: Escape

 $3000

-Before I Die is an interactive public art project that invites people to share their dreams in public space.
-Abandoned properties in New Orleans are transformed into chalkboards with grids that say, “Before I die I want to _______.”
-Passersby can use chalk to write on the wall and remember what is important to them in life.
+Before I Die is an interactive, public art project that invites people to share their dreams in public space.
+The Black Rock Arts Foundation grant in 2011 funded the initial version of this project by artist Candy Chang.
+Abandoned properties in New Orleans were transformed into chalkboards with grids that say, “Before I die I want to _______.”
+Passersby could use chalk to write on the wall and remember what is important to them in life.
+This project has since grown and expanded to other cities.
 Before I Die transforms neglected spaces into constructive ones where we can learn the hopes and aspirations of the people around us.
-This project will expand to other cities.

 candychang.com